slobodadev/hagan_realty/README.md

 Go to `/tmp/dumps` directory (it is volume mapped to the `dumps` directory in the root of the project)

 Run the following command:
-`docker-compose exec db pg_dump -Fc --data-only --username=local_dbuser --host=localhost local_db > 2024-10-29.sql`
+`docker-compose exec db pg_dump -Fc -t 'brightmls_*' --data-only --username=local_dbuser --host=localhost local_db > 2024-10-29.sql`

-This will create a dump of all tables but WITHOUT the schema.
+This will create a dump of all tables of brightmls app, but WITHOUT the schema.
 INSERT statements will be used to restore the data.

 ### Restore